Neethu9074/carbon/packages/in-custom-dashboards/widgets/README.md

    - `title`: This title must be used to render a `Card` as a wrapper around the widget.
 The responsibility to render cards falls to the widget because widgets might want to influence the presentation of cards.
+   - `actions`: An optional React element that manages the edit/remove/duplicate options.
+                When defined, it should be mounted, e.g. within the header of cards.
    - `config`: All the saved configuration options for this widget.
 This data is whatever was stored in the form created by `createForm`.
  - `demo`: This is a demonstation/sample configuration for the widget that shows